 Open 8.30-6pm daily

-The huge playground is well shaded with a shade sail and natural shade.
+The huge playground is well shaded with a shade sail and natural shade and was completely replaced in mid 2016.
 There are lots of shelters and bbq's near here so it's a great place to set up for the day.
 You can book the shelters for family gatherings and parties etc. Find our more about hiring facilities here.
 The water playground and cafe is only a short walk from here.

 #5 Whiteman Village - Open Wed-Sun (Closed Christmas Day & Melbourne Cup Day) 11-3pm